 - Increase their skills and confidence to take responsibility for their own health and care in their communities

 - Benefit from a greater use of technology that offers easier access to information and services

 - Be assured that care is provided in an efficient and integrated way.

 £28 million investment puts patients at the heart of integrated care

 By developing a network of integrated hubs, each serving around 30,000-50,000 people, Frimley Health and Care is providing connected out-of-hospital service, linking up teams from health and social care in the best locations, in fit-for-purpose buildings, to enable patients to be looked after without the constraints of organisational boundaries.
 This follows similar successful projects in North East Hampshire and Farnham and Surrey Heath.
 In these areas patients are reporting better experience of the services, staff are reporting increased satisfaction with their new way of working and there has been a reduction in the number of people attending A&E.

 Project lead Fiona Slevin-Brown said: “We are delighted to have been awarded this funding from NHS England, which will make a significant impact to the quality of services provided and the outcomes for our local populations.
 Our bid was developed with a range of local people and organisations, and reflects our level of ambition for transforming health and care services across the Frimley Health and Care STP system.
 We will be working with local communities to shape these new services so that they have the biggest impact for local people.”

-The Frimley Health and Care Integrated Care System will soon have its own dedicated website where you will be able to keep up to date with its work and any events.
-The web address will be posted here when it is up and running.
+The Frimley Health and Care Integrated Care System has its own dedicated website where you will be able to keep up to date with its work and any events.
+You can find it by clicking here.